Why Is My Dump Cake Still Powdery?

 How to Avoid a Powdery Dump Cake

-Now that you know the potential causes of a powdery dump cake, let’s look at ways you can prevent this issue and ensure your dump cakes always turn out moist and flavorful.
+Now that you know the potential causes of a powdery dump cake, let’s look at ways to prevent this issue and ensure your dump cakes always turn out moist and flavorful.

 Tips for Proper Layering

 Layering is key to a successful dump cake.
-To achieve a moist and well-baked result, start by spreading the fruit or other filling evenly at the bottom of the baking dish.
+To achieve a moist and well-baked result, spread the fruit or other filling evenly at the bottom of the baking dish.
 After that, carefully sprinkle the dry cake mix over the top, but don’t mix it in—this is where the “dump” part comes in.
-The cake mix needs to be evenly distributed so that it absorbs moisture from the fruit and butter without clumping together.
+The cake mix must be evenly distributed to absorb moisture from the fruit and butter without clumping together.

 Ensuring Enough Moisture

 To avoid a dry, powdery texture, you must ensure there’s enough moisture in the recipe.
-Typically, a dump cake uses butter as the main source of moisture, but you can also add milk, fruit juices, or even water if needed.
+Typically, a dump cake uses butter as the primary source of moisture, but you can also add milk, fruit juices, or even water if needed.
 Always check the consistency of the batter before placing it in the oven.
-If it looks dry, consider adding an extra tablespoon of butter or a bit more liquid.
+Add an extra tablespoon of butter or more liquid if it looks dry.

 Stirring the Top Layer Correctly